haganbt/pepp/README.md

 Using either a ```filter``` or a different ```index```, define the tasks accordingly to compare data sets.

-The below example uses a micro targeting approach to compare two products (defined using tags) within the default index, to the baseline index (note the different ```index``` parameter used to specify a different set of index credentials).
+The below example uses a micro targeting approach to compare two products (defined using VEDO tags) within the default index, to the baseline index (note the different ```index``` parameter used to specify a different set of index credentials).

 ```json
  "freqDist": [